In This Article

-Feeling bloated is kind of the worst.
-It can not only make you physically ill, it can take a toll on your mental state.
+Feeling bloated is the worst.
+It can not only make you physically uncomfortable, but it can also take a toll on your mental state.
 This feeling of discomfort in your stomach is caused by food that stays in your digestive tract longer than it should, and surprisingly, it can be caused by healthy foods, too.
 That's why we decided to delve deeper into the vegetables that cause bloating.
 After all, who thought that eating healthy could make your stomach feel like it's going to pop?

-Cauliflower is an awesome substitute for carbs—we like it as pizza crust, rice, and even in the form of gnocchi (the latter keeps selling out at Trader Joe's, so you know it's good).
+Cauliflower is an awesome substitute for carbs—we like it as a pizza crust, rice, and even in the form of gnocchi.
 Like broccoli, cauliflower is a member of the cruciferous family and also can't be easily processed.
-The good news is that when you cook veggies, they instantly become easier on the digestive system.
-"Cooking any vegetable softens the fiber and shrinks the portion as some of the water cooks out, so it takes up less space in the GI tract," says Sass.
+The good news is that when you cook veggies, they instantly become easier on the digestive system, as cooking the vegetable softens the fiber and shrinks the portion.
+When the water cooks out, it takes up less space in your digestive tract.

-Similarly to beans, mushrooms contain the same sugar that causes issues with digestion.
-"Mushrooms contain an indigestible sugar called raffinose that can become fermented in the large intestine, which contributes to gas and bloating," says Serena Goldstein, a naturopathic doctor in New York City.
-Eventually, the gas that's absorbed leaves the body as an intestinal gas.
+Believe it or not, mushrooms can also cause issues with digestion.
+Like broccoli, mushrooms contain the indigestible sugar raffinose that becomes fermented in the large intestine and thus contributes to gas and bloating.
+Eventually, the gas that's absorbed leaves the body as intestinal gas.

 The next time you go to a build-your-own salad spot, you may want to switch to a different green.
-Spinach, when raw, contains a lot of soluble fiber that will keep you full but will also give you a stomachache.
-And that's not it: The natural oligosaccharides (a type of carbohydrate) also make it a challenge for digestion.
-Instead, try adding it to your morning smoothie since the blending process will help break down some of the hard-to-digest parts.
+Spinach, when raw, contains a lot of soluble fiber that will keep you satisfied but may also give you that bloated feeling.
+And that's because the natural oligosaccharides also make it a challenge for digestion.
+To reap the benefits of this nutritional powerhouse without the discomfort, try adding it to your morning smoothie since the blending process will help break down some of the hard-to-digest parts.